How is the weather in Iceland?

 Do you have a guide for iceland hot springs guide outdoor bathing?

-Slap on those swim suits and enjoy Goecco’s favourite pastime: wading in warm, mineral-rich hot springs that soothe the mind and soul.
+Slap on those swimsuits and enjoy Goecco’s favorite pastime: wading in warm, mineral-rich hot springs that soothe the mind and soul.
 Hop across this geothermic kingdom, dipping your toes in each source; a soothing soak will definitely be what the doctor ordered after a long day of active exploration in the ‘land of fire and ice’.

-Goecco Outdoors specializes in outdoor bathing hotsprings and rivers, bathing is included in most of our tours see description of tours.
+Goecco Outdoors specializes in outdoor bathing hot springs and rivers, bathing is included in most of our tours see a description of tours.

 Please note that outdoor bathing is highly depending on the weather.

-While the locals go for geothermal outdoor pools, cheap, clean and open from early morning to late night pools in Iceland are like the Sauna in Finland, must do for everyone, theeeeeeee number one bathing spot in Iceland is the Blue Lagoon.
+While the locals go for geothermal outdoor pools, cheap, clean and open from early morning to late night pools in Iceland are like the Sauna in Finland, must do for everyone, the number one bathingng spot in Iceland is the Blue Lagoon.